Israel maintains onslaught as Gaza death toll tops 22,000

 Survivors of Israel’s siege of Beirut see history repeating itself in Gaza

+Meanwhile, air and ground attacks continued, including in southern Gaza, where hundreds of thousands of displaced people have been directed to seek safety.
+And an attack on a Hamas office in Lebanon killed a senior leader of the group the governs the Gaza Strip.

-Some two-thirds of those killed amid Israel’s bombardment of Gaza are women and children, according to the ministry.
+Some two-thirds of those killed in Israel’s bombardment of Gaza are women and children, according to the health ministry.
 Israel launched its campaign following Hamas’s raid into southern Israel, which killed around 1,140 and saw around 240 taken hostage.

-Overall, 207 Palestinians have been killed in 15 Israeli attacks over the past 24 hours, the health ministry said on Tuesday.
+Overall, 207 Palestinians have been killed in 15 Israeli attacks over the past 24 hours, the health ministry said.
 It also reported that 338 people were wounded.

 Al Jazeera’s Hani Mahmoud, reporting from Khan Younis in the south, said there was “intense bombardment” in the central and southern regions last night and in the early hours of Tuesday morning.